Executive J.D. Program Schedule & Curriculum

 Admission to the Executive Two-Year J.D.
 Program

 The Executive Two-Year J.D.
-Program is designed for students who are self-motivated, diligent, and industrious.
-Applicants to the program should be able to articulate and demonstrate those traits.
-The application process shares the same requirements and uses the same online LSAC form as admission to our 3-year program.
+Program is designed for students seeking careers in business law, general practice, or private practice.
+Applicants for this track are self-motivated, diligent, and industrious, and should be able to articulate and demonstrate those traits.
+The application process shares the same requirements and uses the same online LSAC form as admission to our traditional three-year program.
+You will have an option to select the Executive Two-Year J.D. track once you begin the form.

 Term 1, Year 1 Late May to Mid-August